rails/rails/guides/source/getting_started.md

 end
 ```

-Class methods can also added to concerns.
+Class methods can also be added to concerns.
 If we want a count of public articles or comments to display on our main page, we might add a class method to Visible as follows:

 ```ruby
 module Visible